sgfin/adversarial-medicine/README.md

 If you want to skip the training steps, I provide the keras models (in the case of white-box models) and keras model weights (for the separately trained black-box models) for each of the three tasks [here](https://www.dropbox.com/sh/8a9j9773c1sejol/AAAEvXDafJCPbq5YOBRG4wx0a?dl=0).

+Note: *please* don't try to use these for any medical purposes.
+I noticed some big problems in these datasets and do not trust them for more than proofs of concept.

 ### Code to recreate the models

 [train_model.py](train_models/train_model.py) is a stand-alone python script that will train and save a model for one of the tasks.
-To run the model, simply place any of the above data folders at the location `images/train`and `images/val` relative to the python script's working directory.
+The model assumes that images are organized in folders at the locations `images/train`and `images/val` relative to the python script's working directory.
 Alternatively, numpy data blobs of all the images in your training/test sets can be placed at (`data/train_x.npy`, 'data/train_y.npy', 'data/test_x.npy', 'data/test_y.npy').

-The training script has a number of options, including whether to train inception or resnet models (in the paper I only report results for Resnet for simplicity, but results on Inception were identical), learning rates, early stopping, various data augmentations, etc.  In practice, I got good enough results with the defaults I loaded in here so I didn't do much by way of hyperparameter tuning, but I include more functionality in case it's helpful.
+The training script has a number of options, including whether to train inception or resnet models (in the paper I only report results for Resnet for simplicity, but results on Inception were ~identical), learning rates, early stopping, various data augmentations, etc.  In practice, I got good enough results with the defaults I loaded in here so I didn't do much by way of hyperparameter tuning, so I'm sure a lot more performance could get squeezed out of the models.

 Dependencies: requires Python3, keras, tensorflow, and numpy.